 - Ensures development and maintenance of an inventory of CWM sites, sites known or suspected to contain chemical agent identification sets (CAIS), and other locations of potential interest;

-- Approves the RCWM Program Budget Guidance developed by the RCWM Program Integrating Office (IO) in coordination with the DoD Components’ Environmental Program Managers and RCWM Program Execution Organizations;
+- Approves the RCWM Program Annual Work Plan developed by the RCWM Program Integrating Office (IO) in coordination with the DoD Components’ Environmental Program Managers and RCWM Program Execution Organizations;

 - Approves identified requirements for RCWM Program research, development test and evaluation (RDT&E) efforts; and